 Does your employer understand what migraine is?
 Here are a few informations that could be worth sharing.
 1. Migraine is more than a headache Migraine is not only a headache.
 It is accompanied by other symptoms like Sensitivity to light, sounds, smells and movement.
 Nausea…

 Migraine preventives : doses, side effects and contra-indications

-Migraine Canada is a patient association, not a treating health care provider.
-MC cannot provide medical advice.
+Migraine Canada (MC) is a patient association and does not provide medical advice.
 Nevertheless, basics on medications are public knowledge and many people ask about this type of medical information.
-This table is given as general reference.
+The medications provided in the table below are given as general reference.
 Any decision to take…

 THE MIGRAINE TREE

 - ACUTE TREATMENTS

 - SOCIAL LIFE